aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 A row is composed of many columns.
 Aspose.Cells allows developers to auto-fit a row based on the content in a range of cells within the row by calling an overloaded version of the [**autoFitRow**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitRow-number-number-number-) method.
 It takes the following parameters:

-- **Row index**, the index of the row about to be auto-fitted.
+- **Row index**, the index of the row about to be auto‑fitted.
 - **First column index**, the index of the row's first column.
 - **Last column index**, the index of the row's last column.

-The [**autoFitRow**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitRow-number-number-number-) method checks the contents of all the columns in the row and then auto-fits the row.
+The [**autoFitRow**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitRow-number-number-number-) method checks the contents of all the columns in the row and then auto‑fits the row.

 ```javascript
 const AsposeCells = require("aspose.cells.node");